Moral Perfectionism and Justice

 3.2 Process Description

-The moral perfectionism of Stanley Cavell calls Socrates and Plato a forerunner [Cavell 2004, 447].
-It differs, however, in important points from the theories of justice such as those of John Rawls, which have arisen from Socratic thought processes and feature a Platonic character.
+The moral perfectionism of Stanley Cavell calls Socrates and Plato as forerunners. however, in important ways from theories of justice such as those of John Rawls, which emerged from Socratic thought processes and feature a Platonic character.

 Type of problem

-This essay attempts to question the moral perfectionisms of Cavell in a Socratic manner.
-The following questions are at the forefront:
+This essay attempts to question Cavell’s moral perfectionisms in Socratic terms.
+It focuses on the following questions:

 - Is the individual at the center of ethics or society?

-- Is there a Platonic ideal in ethics or is ethics something relative, constantly changing?
+- Is there a Platonic ideal in ethics or is ethics something relative, ever-changing?

 Perfecting the individual

-Moral perfectionism combats suffering insofar, as it strives for the liberation of the individual from mental captivity and immaturity.
+Moral perfectionism combats suffering insofar, as it strives for the liberation of the individual from mental imprisonment and immaturity.
 Other causes of suffering, however, are out of consideration.

 Moral perfectionism represents a specific form of philosophical therapy, where the mediation of knowledge – through a "more perfect" person – plays an important role.
 Other forms of therapy for the relief of mental suffering are not mentioned.